fafroz/crossplane-gitops/README.md

 #Pre-requisites

-You have an existing Google Cloud project
+1. You have an existing Google Cloud project

-You’ve created a Service Account in Google Cloud
+2. You’ve created a Service Account in Google Cloud

-You have an existing Kubernetes cluster up and running, since we’ll be installing Crossplane on that cluster.(We are providing script to provision host crossplane k8SCluster)
+3. You have an existing Kubernetes cluster up and running, since we’ll be installing Crossplane on that cluster.(We are providing script to provision host crossplane k8SCluster)

-You have the envsubst command installed on your machine.
+4. You have the envsubst command installed on your machine.
 (We are providing script to push image to conatiner registry & us envsubst image)

+5. Helm, minimum version v3.0.0+.